Capia/giia/README.md

 ## Backlog
 ### TODO
 - Rolling time series (unreleased version of gluonts)
-- Download more data
-- Check dtype (float64).
-All test predictions are a couple of decimal points off
 - Calculate model's confidence
   - This can be based of spread of precentiles, RMSE, and other model output.
 - Calculate risk factor feature
   - Here an algorithm can determine the level of risk associated with a trade.
 Then another algorithm will sort and identify the most favorable trades based on risk vs reward.

-### Future Implementations
-1) Infrastructure-as-Code with AWS CDK
-2) Set up API gateway
-- Token based
-- Rate limits
-3) Set up DB (likely DynamoDB) to keep track of tokens, user accounts, and how many requests made
-4) UI
-- Hopefully this is based on Flutter and it is Web/Desktop designed
-- Sign in with Apple
-5) Automation

 ### Other Ideas for Input Parameters
 - Google Trends